 Primary science teaching empowerment fund

-We welcome applications from teachers at all levels of experience and we particularly encourage applications for projects or events that:
+We particularly encourage applications for projects or events that:

 • support teachers at schools that are in hard-to-reach areas, either due to geography or social disadvantage.